Dissertation Poster Session

 What is the ICOS Dissertation Poster Session?

 The ICOS Dissertation Poster Session is a biannual, informal poster session that provides an opportunity for doctoral students to present their dissertation ideas and research in a fun, relaxed environment.
-The 2022 session will be held on Friday, April 15, from 1:30-3:00 at the Ross Tauber Colloquium (6th floor of Ross building).
+The 2024 session will be held on Friday, February 16, from 1:30-3:00 at the Tauber Colloquium at Ross (6th floor).

 Who Should Participate?